Graph and wreath products of cellular automata: -cancellation and unique visits

 (where $1_{\Z_2}$ is the generator of $\Z_2$) and consider the sum

-By assumption, $\theta(vx)$ only depends on $x_v$, and adds a particular vector to $B$ depending on its value.
-In any single coordinate of $B$, we either add $1$ in any case (in which case the sum is $0$ since $f$ has support of size four), never add $1$ (a trivial case), or we add $1$ when $x_v = a$ for a particular $a \in \Z_2$.
+By assumption, $\theta(vx)$ only depends on $x_v$, and contributes a particular vector of $B$ depending on this value.
+In any single coordinate of $B$, we thus either add $1$ in any case (in which case the sum is $0$ since $f$ has support of size four), never add $1$ (a trivial case), or we add $1$ when $x_v = a$ for a particular $a \in \Z_2$.
 This amounts to counting the parity of the number of $0$s or $1$s in $x|_{\{(0,0),(1,0),(0,2),(1,1)\}}$, and a short calculation shows that this is always even.